ocaml/merlin/README.md

     (add-hook 'tuareg-mode-hook 'merlin-mode)
     (add-hook 'caml-mode-hook 'merlin-mode)

-`merlin-mode` will make use of `auto-complete-mode` (available by package.el and the MELPA repository) if is is installed.
+`merlin-mode` will make use of `auto-complete-mode` (available by package.el and the MELPA repository) if it is installed.

 Merlin project